 The participants will be divided into groups, according to the functions/pillars of the response under review.
 Individuals will be assigned to a specific group they contributed to the most during the response, and also the group that matches their technical expertise.
-Group composition should be determined before the AAR workshop and should be presented in the main presentation at the beginning of \$1.1 Session.
+Group composition should be determined before the AAR workshop and should be presented in the main presentation at the beginning of S1.1 Session.

-Figure 3.
+Each group will be assigned a colour that they will use throughout the AAR.
+A sign will be place on the Figure 3.
 Sign assigning colours to each working group to be displayed clearly on wall wall/flipchart with the function of each group and their corresponding colour. (see figure 1)